reflectoring/reflectoring.github.io/_posts/2021-01-14-git-rebase-merge.md

 Now let's go through the difference between `git rebase` and `git merge`.

-**When we merge, the branch we merge into will always preserve the ancestry of each commit history by generating a new commit**

-If we look at the diagram below, we can see that the red commit is the merge commit while the golden commit shows the common base that is a pre-requisite for git merge.
-A common base is not required for the rebase as history gets overwritten in the case of git rebase whereas git merge preserves the history.
+Let's have a look at `git merge` first:

 ![Git Merge Preserving commit history](/assets/img/posts/git-rebase-merge/git-merge-history.png)

-If we want to update the branch pointer to the last commit, then the fast-forward merge is the best option.
+If we look at the diagram above, the golden commit is the latest commit on the base branch before the merge and the red commit is the merge commit.
+The merge commit has both - the latest commit in the base branch and the latest commit in the feature branch - as ancestors.

+**`git merge` preserves the ancestry of commits.**

-On the other hand, we use `git rebase` to *re-write* the changes of one branch onto another branch without the creation of a merge commit.
-A new commit will be created on top of the branch we rebase onto, for every commit that is in the source branch, and not in the target branch.
-It will be just like all commits have been written on top of the main branch all along.
+`git rebase`, on the other hand, *re-writes* the changes of one branch onto another branch without the creation of a merge commit:

 ![Git Rebase updating history](/assets/img/posts/git-rebase-merge/git-rebase-history.png)

+ A new commit will be created on top of the branch we rebase onto, for every commit that is in the source branch, and not in the target branch. **It will be just like all commits have been written on top of the main branch all along.**

 ### Arguments for Using `git merge`

-- It is a very simple Git methodology to use and understand.
+- It's a very simple Git methodology to use and understand.
 - It helps in maintaining the original context of the source branch.
-- If one needs to maintain the history graph semantically correct, then Git Merge preserve the commit history.
+- If one needs to maintain the history graph semantically correct, then Git Merge preserves the commit history.
 - The source branch commits are separated from the other branch commits.
 It can be very helpful in extracting the useful feature and merging later into another branch.

 ### Arguments for Using `git rebase`